 - Pause in activities: Sometimes, a break is necessary to evaluate and proceed.

-Stopping In Crisis Management
+Stopping in Crisis Management

 Step | Action | Outcome |